 German Shepherds are considered one of the finest breeds of dogs.
 They are incredibly hard-working and will be happy to do any job you ask of them.
 They are beautiful and muscular and rank extremely high on the intelligence factor.

 The German Shepherd is loyal and confident and also makes a wonderful family pet.
 There are so many different breeds of dogs similar to the German Shepherd in several ways, so your choices are not limited when selecting the perfect dog.

 What are Common Personality Traits in the German Shepherd?

 The personality of the German Shepherd can be slightly aloof.
-He’s not usually aggressive if well socialized, but they don’t make friends easily.
+They’re not usually aggressive if well socialized, but they don’t make friends easily.

 They can be a little standoffish at first, but once a German Shepherd has your heart, they are very loyal.
 They are protective of family, and their aloofness makes them a great choice for a watchdog.